 Social

 Social well-being is about connection and support systems outside of the work place.
 Social well-being helps to support emotional resilience in times of stress, and the practice of law is a high-stress profession.
-While social well-being efforts can include interactions and social events with colleagues in the legal communities, like bar associations, conferences and Inns of Court events, it also encompasses family connections and all types of friendships.
+Social well-being efforts can include social events with colleagues in the legal community, like bar associations, conferences and Inns of Court events, and family connections and all types of friendships.

 Occupational

-- Mentors can be key components to success as a legal professional.
+- Mentoring.
+Mentors can be key components to success as a legal professional.
 To whom can you ask the small and big questions?
 Mentoring doesn’t need to be formal.
 It’s often informal.
-Watch this TedTalk: How to find the person who can help you get ahead at work
+Watch this TedTalk about mentoring in any profession: How to find the person who can help you get ahead at work

 Physical

-Physical well-being has several facets.
-It includes recognizing the need for exercise, as well as nutrition, sleep, and hydration.
 Physical well-being is necessary to support all of the other categories of well-being.
 After all, without a healthy body and a healthy mind to go with that body, all other activities may be impaired or at least less than optimal.
-This category of well-being also includes getting regular medical and dental check-ups, keeping up with screenings and seeking help when needed.
+Rule of Professional Conduct 1.16 discusses withdrawal when “the lawyer’s physical or mental condition materially impairs the lawyer’s ability to represent the client.”

 - Physical well-being is not one-size-fits-all.
-Check out the Physical Activity guide accompanying Well-Being Week in Law in May 2023 for a list of tools and options to pick from.
+Check out the Physical Activity guide prepared by the Institute for Well-Being in Law, released during Well-Being Week in Law in May 2023, for a list of tools and options to pick from.
 Physical Activity Tips and Tools

 Intellectual

-- Feeding and exercising our minds can have positive impacts on brain function, improve neuroplasticity, improve clarity and memory functions, and more.
-Check out this article: What Is Intellectual Wellness?
+- Intellectual well-being can impact the brain (a key organ for lawyers!), improve neuroplasticity, improve clarity and memory functions, and more.
+Check out this easty-to-digest article tailored to any profession: What Is Intellectual Wellness?
 How to Expand Your Skills for a Happier Life

 Purposefulness

 One dimension of well-being is about our sense of purpose in life.
-The ABA Task Force referred to this as spirituality.
-Others refer to this as staying true to your purpose or aligning your life with your personal values.
-For some, this involves religion.
-For others, this may involve personal ethics and morals and how you see yourself fitting within the larger world.
-Activities in this category may include church activities for some, meditation and mindfulness exercises for some, or reading, journaling, and personal reflection for others.
+While ABA Task Force referred to this as spirituality, other commentators refer to this as staying true to your purpose or aligning your life with your personal values.

 - Mindfulness gets quite a bit of coverage in attorney and judicial well-being circles.
 Check out the Wyoming Lawyer’s review of The Anxious Lawyer, by Jeena Cho and Karen Gifford.
 Read Article